timacpp/codeson/README.md

 ```

 # Codeson execution
 The `src/codeson/CodesonExecutor.java` can be used to execute a Codeson program.
-After deserialization, it retuns a single `double` value, unless division by zero occured.
+After deserialization, it returns a single `double` value, unless division by zero occurred.

 # Codeson serialization
 The `src/codeson/CodesonCloner.java` is able to serialize Codeson programs.
-Which means, if a Codeson program was previously deserialized, it can create an identicle program without copying the previous file content.
+Which means, if a Codeson program was previously deserialized, it can create an identical program without copying the previous file content.